mnemnion/StringUnits.jl/docs/src/index.md

 you get a byte back, but not valid to index as a `ch`.
 Practical applications of `StringUnits` are unlikely to run into problems of this sort, because units like `12ch + 5cu + 8gr + 4tw`, while they're fun to try out in the REPL, don't really represent indices or ranges which one might be looking for in a real program.
+Note that if a composite `StringUnit` tries to measure e.g. characters from an invalid index, this will throw an error.
+We felt that cases where this happens are probably erroneous, and that it is therefore more helpful to surface the error than to silently recalibrate with `thisind` or `nextind`.

-This is in fact an illustration of an advantage which semi-open intervals (which imply zero-based indexing, for reasons [Edsger Dijkstra famously explained](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html)) have over the closed intervals used in Julia.
+This behavior is also an illustration of an advantage which semi-open intervals (which imply zero-based indexing, for reasons [Edsger Dijkstra famously explained](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html)) have over the closed intervals used in Julia.
 A string "🥸!", from `0` to `5`, would be sliced thus to get the nerd out: `"🥸!"[0:4]`, and for the bang, `"🥸!"[4:5]`.
 The way Julia indexes strings, it has to be `"🥸!"[1:1]`, because `4` is inside the nerd and `5` includes the bang.
-Note also that `4 - 0` is the number of codeunits in Groucho, and `5-4` the number in `!`, although Julia mitigates this problem entirely by storing the length with the string, so interval maths can be done using `sizeof(str)`, without the performance and security (!) implications of `strlen`.
+Note also that `4 - 0` is the number of codeunits in Groucho, and `5-4` the number in `!`, although Julia mitigates this problem by storing the length with the string, so interval maths can be done using `sizeof(str)`, without the performance and security (!) implications of `strlen`.